 - Identify the maximum load of concurrent users that can be handled with a website

 - Provides graphical analysis of Performance reports

 Performance Testing of Cloud-based Applications

 Cloud computing is gaining a lot of popularity these days, mainly because of its cost-effectiveness.
 As performance is a pivotal factor in testing a web or mobile application, it is essential to measure the performance metrics of the cloud-based applications.

 An inherent and essential step in Application Development is performance monitoring, as it verifies that the application is not impacted by any degradation factor that could be otherwise preventable.
 A simple sanity check can confirm this and is crucial in the case of parallel computing.
 While building an Agile Enterprise, performance monitoring needs to be integrated with VDM, to provide a model-based context.
 The performance testing test cases in the cloud differ from other traditional applications.
 Various Performance tests that should be conducted in cloud-based applications are, as follows:

 There are certain Performance Testing Best Practices that the developers, testers, and IT professionals should follow for the best results.
 Developers need to test the software and mobile app at an early stage and as frequently as possible because a single test will not be sufficient for thorough testing.
 Small and repetitive tests for individual modules are considered as one of the best practices in Performance testing.
 Multiple systems, like servers, databases, and services, are involved in an application or software, and individual units should be tested separately and all together.

-Many companies offer QA services, but entrepreneurs should seek the best performance testing company that has excellent expertise, highly-skilled developers, and testers with a vast experience in Performance testing.
+Many companies offer QA services, but entrepreneurs should seek the best performance testing company that has excellent expertise, highly skilled developers, and testers with vast experience in Performance testing.